Package Support Framework

 If you can't find a runtime fix that addresses your issue, you can create one.
 To do that, you'll identify which function calls fail when your application runs in an MSIX container.
 Then, you can create replacement functions that you'd like the runtime manager to call instead.
 This gives you an opportunity to replace the implementation of a function with behavior that conforms to the rules of the modern runtime environment.

 The Package Support Framework does not support registry overrides.
-It will resolve issues related to runtime.
-Pick the following dlls that would fit your needs.
+It is designed to resolve run time issues.